Tuning (mandolin and related instruments)

 Middle 'C'

-Instrument (click for instrument page) Scale Length Where is it?
+Instrument (click for instrument page) Scale Length Where is middle C?
 Traditional Tuning: bottom up

 3rd fret on 3rd string.